Skip to content

 Turnover Thresholds for Registration

-• ₹40 lakh for suppliers of goods in most states
+• ₹40 lakh for most goods suppliers across states

-• ₹20 lakh for suppliers of goods in specified states (Manipur, Mizoram, Nagaland, Tripura)
+• ₹20 lakh for goods suppliers in certain states (Manipur, Mizoram, Nagaland, Tripura)

-• No threshold for inter-state suppliers (except those availing the Composition Scheme)
+• No threshold for inter-state suppliers (unless they choose the Composition Scheme)

 Mandatory Registration Scenarios